matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/faq.md

 ## Why do my contracts not compile in Windows?

-Using Windows with the windows binaries will not compile your smart contracts, instead if you're using Windows, then make sure to use WSL 2, since WSL 1 is known to cause troubles.
+If you're using Windows, make sure to use WSL 2, since WSL 1 is known to cause trouble.

-Additionally, if you are going to use WSL 2, make sure that your project is located in the linux filesystem, since accessing NTFS partitions from inside of WSL is very slow.
-For more detailed explanation, check out our system requirement guide for [solidity](https://github.com/matter-labs/era-compiler-solidity/tree/main#system-requirements) and [vyper](https://github.com/matter-labs/era-compiler-vyper/tree/main#system-requirements).
+Additionally, if you use WSL 2, make sure that your project is located in the Linux filesystem, since accessing NTFS partitions from WSL is very slow.

 ## Proof sampling on testnet